cameron-blank/Solitaire/README.md

 # Solitaire
 This app is meant to be a very simple demonstration of my skills.
-As of right now, it's on version 1.0.
-My goal is to add updates to further polish it, but it is a fully functioning game of Solitaire.
+As of right now, it's on version 1.0.0.
+My goal is to add updates to further polish it, but it is currently a fully functioning game of Solitaire.

 This is a Visual Studio .NET Framework project written in C#.
-If you want to play the game yourself, you can clone this repo and run the game in Visual Studio (with the correct packages installed).
-I'm working on the best way to make the installer available on here, but until then, the app will be very inconvenient to test out.
+If you want to play the game yourself, you can download the installer [here](https://github.com/cameron-blank/Solitaire/releases/tag/1.0.0).

 ### Below are gifs of the gameplay demonstrating some of the features of this app:
 General Gameplay: